jpillora/xdomain/README.md

 ### `xdomain.masters`(`masters`)

-  Will initialize as a master
+  Will initialize as a slave

   Each of the `masters` must be defined as: `origin`: `path`